 Here is my initial character design and color scheme.

 All of these preparations were done pretty early in the research and resource gathering period of the documentary.
 I only had 2 interviews once I finished my animatic, and I wanted to use 3 for the documentary.
 Once I got my third interview, I changed up my ideas as a result.
-I did a lot of changes to the sound editing, as I was unsatisfied with the result I came with.
+I did a lot of changes to the sound editing, as I was unsatisfied with the animatic’s audio.
 I thought my voice was in it too much, and that there wasn’t enough variety with the voices.
 Having that third interviewee as the third main voice gave me more to work with, and I think it was a great third interview.
 I removed my voice from most of the video, and I scrapped the entire first part about what the characters do in their day to day lives.
 The color scheme was supposed to represent “colorless if stressed, colored if not stressed,” but I decided to get rid of that, but I still wanted to use brighter colors for not stressed parts, and darker colors for stressed parts.
 The character designs stayed the same, but I added more detail to multiple parts of the person, meant to differentiate the voices, as I initially wanted to use just one character with multiple voices.

-My 2nd interviewee, Dylan Bartlett, is another Freestyle student, who also attends Mountain View High School.
+My 2nd interviewee, Dylan Bartlett, was another Freestyle student, who also attended Mountain View High School.
 Preferably, for our class, it was in our best interest to interview non-Freestyle students, but I had a very short time gap between the due dates of my 1st interviewee and the 2nd, so I had to branch out to Dylan, but I’m glad I did do that.
 I think he provided some good info about what I was looking for when it came to stress.
 While his interview was the shortest one, it gave very concise and well thought out answers that helped my documentary.